-You’d think a Missoula Coffee Roaster, would not follow, unfortunately by and large, they have followed the big industrial coffee companies in Seattle and Portland, allowing them to define what coffee should taste like.
+You’d think a Missoula Coffee Roaster, would not follow the big industrial coffee companies in Seattle and Portland, allowing them to define what coffee should taste like.
 Missoula coffee drinkers aren’t sheeple.
-Seattle’s burnt and bitter coffee isn’t good enough for us here in Missoula.
+Seattle’s burnt and bitter coffee isn’t good enough for Missoula.

 But do we really need another Coffee Roaster?
 Well, if we’re talking burnt and bitter industrial coffee, like the other Missoula Coffee Roasters, then I’d agree; we don’t need another one.

 Let’s face it, coffee means different things to different people.
 To people in Seattle, Portland, and San Francisco; coffee is all about seeing and being seen.
 That’s why they hang out in hip, progressive, inclusive, safe-zone coffee shops.
 Apparently, burnt and bitter industrial coffee works for them.
 It’s the “jolt” that they need to face another day of six-lane traffic, a boring job, and a $400,000 mortgage.

 We live in the Inland Northwest because we want a different lifestyle than our big-city cousins.
 Coffee isn’t a stimulant for us.
 We have enough stimulation in our lives.
 To us coffee is a time-out, a break from reality, a chance to catch our breath, an opportunity to get centered.
 You know, that “Ahhh…” moment, where for a moment, life stands still and the whole world shrinks to you and that cup of heavenly coffee.